Service Advisor vs Technician Conflict: Fix the Friction

 Fix the repair orders.
 Fix the dispatching.
 Fix the approval process.
 Teach your advisors what a flat-rate day feels like.
 The friction will drop, flagged hours will climb, and your technicians will stop looking at job boards during lunch.
 For a complete framework on reducing turnover, read how to reduce technician turnover.

-If you want help fixing the desk-to-bay relationship in your shop, learn more about what we do.
+If you want help fixing the desk-to-bay relationship in your shop, see how we help shops build better workflow.
 Let’s talk.

 About the Author